Find Affordable College Courses

 Top 10 Best Natural Resources & Conservation Schools

 Our analysis found University of Maryland Global Campus to be the best value school for natural resources and conservation students who want to pursue a degree in the Middle Atlantic Region .
-UMGC is a very large public school located in the large suburb of Adelphi.
+UMGC is a fairly large public school located in the suburb of Adelphi.

-UMGC undergraduate students pay an average of $12,336 in tuition and fees each year.
+Out-of-state tuition fees for undergraduate students at UMGC are $12,336 per year.
 On average, natural resources and conservation graduates from UMGC take out $14,031 in student loans while working on their degree.

-UMGC also claimed a spot on our Best Natural Resources & Conservation Schools in the Middle Atlantic Region list.
-It’s in the top 15% of all schools in this category.
+In addition to its great value ranking, UMGC is in the top 15% of all schools on our Best Natural Resources & Conservation Schools in the Middle Atlantic Region list.

 $25,170 Average Tuition & Fees